Evaluating Language Model Applications for Identifying Solution-Related Content in Issue Report Discussions: Study Methodology

 \subsection{Dataset Collection}

 We utilized the dataset constructed in our prior work on understanding the issue resolution process adopted in Mozilla Firefox~\cite{saha2025decoding}.
 This dataset comprises 356 thoroughly annotated issues, where each issue report comment was manually labeled based on the information it conveys.
 The annotation process in our prior work was rigorous and carefully designed, following a multi-coder, iterative \textit{open coding} methodology~\cite{spencer2009card} involving seven trained researchers with both academic and industry experience.
-Each issue report was independently annotated and validated by at least two researchers, and all annotations were guided by a collaboratively developed code catalog and detailed coding guidelines to ensure consistency and reliability (see~\cite{saha2025decoding} for more details).